 The Hallmarks of Addiction

-- They may continue taking the drug despite the health problems it is causing them.
+- Taking the drug despite the health problems, it is causing them.

 What to Do

-Drug users may be tempted to overcome this problem themselves, out of fear or shame.
+Drug users attempt to overcome this problem themselves, out of fear or shame.
 The trouble is, not only is it difficult to kick a drug habit by oneself, it can be very dangerous.
 Withdrawal symptoms may be intense, including shaking, vomiting, hallucinations, loss of appetite, fever, seizures, and more.
 Drug withdrawal may even become life-threatening.